 Now apply this to the church and your own relationship to the family of God.
 Are you so “progressive” that you neglect the feelings of others?
 Or, on the opposite end, are you so “bigoted” and traditional that you don’t allow others to own their personal convictions?
 Do you have a mindset that puts up a wall so that you can’t learn?
 Or maybe you are learning so much, but are never applying these things in love?
 I know these things, and many others, describe me at times.
 I must ask myself, do I really want to be healed?
 Do I want to grow?
 Jesus still continues to ask that question today.
 And he is still the great physician.

 I believe if each person in the church asked themselves the same question, on both an individual and a congregational level, that we would grow both in Spirit and in number.
-Jesus wants to help, and he can do amazing things through this church family, but He is asking, “do you want to be healed?” – Jesse
+Jesus wants to help, and he can do amazing things through your church family, but He is asking, “do you want to be healed?” – Jesse